Scheduled MonumentsEnglandRoman period native settlement, medieval bloomery, building and track, and a charcoal pit at Keld Smithy Green, Holwick Fell

 What is Roman period native settlement, medieval bloomery, building and track, and a charcoal pit at Keld Smithy Green, Holwick Fell?

-Keld Smithy Green is a multi-period archaeological site on Holwick Fell in Yorkshire preserving evidence of human settlement and industrial activity spanning from the Roman period through the medieval era.
+Keld Smithy Green is a multi-period archaeological site on Holwick Fell in Yorkshire combining evidence of Roman and medieval settlement and industrial activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017121.

 Who is responsible for protecting Roman period native settlement, medieval bloomery, building and track, and a charcoal pit at Keld Smithy Green, Holwick Fell?